 Depending on how you feel today, opt for another action-packed adventure or a day of relaxation.
 At the Sol y Luna, chill out by the swimming pool or pay the luxurious spa a visit for an aroma-filled massage.

 Active explorers can set out to discover more of the valley by mountain bike.
 On two wheels, visit the agricultural site of Moray with it circular terraces and the salt pans of Moras.
 Alternatively opt for four legs and ride one of the hotel's Peruvian Paso horses.

 From the train station at Ollantaytambo, take the Vistadome service to KM104 of the Inca Trail.
 Here you'll embark on a 13km day hike to reach Peru's most iconic sight; Machu Picchu.
 After a short stop at Chachabamba, a small Inca site, begin an ascent of which takes you to a beautiful valley shrouded in cloud forest.

 After lunch, reach a beautiful waterfall which leads to Wiñay Wayna, the most important archaeological site in the area after Machu Picchu.
-At the Puerta del Sol (the Sun Gate) or Intipunku, descend to explore the majestic citadel before taking the short train journey to the nearby town of Aguas Calientes.
+At the Puerta del Sol (the Sun Gate) or Intipunku, descend to explore the majestic citadel before taking the short bus journey to the nearby town of Aguas Calientes.

 Machu Picchu - Cuzco

 With its remote (though spectacular) location, this awe-inspiring ancient city was left totally forgotten until the early part of the 20th century.
 Now recognised as a worldwide 'must visit' destination, it is the highlight of any trip to Peru.
 The site, often shrouded in a deep white mist, exudes grandeur and oozes mystery.
 Here you'll learn about the Inca history from your knowledgeable guide.
 For the most spectacular views, climb the steep steps of Wayna Picchu which towers roughly 300 metres over the citadel.